Name Doesn’t Match the ID? What Ohio Notaries and the Public Should Know

 Always err on the side of security and legality—not convenience.

-DISCLAIMER: This article is for general informational purposes only and is not legal advice.
-Always consult the Ohio Notary Public Handbook or a licensed attorney for legal guidance.
+DISCLAIMER: This post is for general informational purposes only and is not legal advice.
+Always consult the Ohio Notary Public Modernization Act, the Ohio Notary Public Handbook, the Ohio Administrative Code, or a licensed attorney for guidance.

 Comments